mcp-rune 0.107.0

 const data = JSON.parse(result.content.find((c) => c.type === 'text').text)

-For tools where the LLM does NOT need the data (e.g., workflow panel, dashboards), return only a summary from the tool and have the app fetch data via callServerTool.
-App-initiated callServerTool results do not enter the LLM context.
+For tools where the LLM does NOT need the data (e.g., workflow panel, dashboards), the framework pairs two tools: an LLM-visible app tool that returns only a summary, and a visibility: ['app'] data tool the iframe calls for the full payload.
+App-initiated callServerTool results do not enter the LLM context, and the ['app'] visibility keeps the data tool out of the LLM’s tool list entirely.

 }